clagiordano/weblibs-dbabstracion/README.md

 ### Adapter description
 Is a persistence layer which interact with database or other backends.
+An adapter class must be implements the **DatabaseAdapterInterface** for compatibility with other components.<br />
-The default adapter is PDOAdapter wich simplify the access to PDO object and related methods.
+The default adapter is the already defined **PDOAdapter** wich simplify the access to PDO object and related methods.<br />
+Other specific adapters can be implemented to easily access to other backends.

 ### Adapter usage
 ```php